-In the typical design flow, the first step is to create the HDL design files which are then synthesized to the target device.
-Following synthesis, the design is placed and routed, targeting a particular device.
-Then, the design is implemented on the actual hardware by programming the device.
 The flow through the Identify tool set makes a very minor change to the typical flow.
-After the HDL is successfully created, the Identify instrumentor is used to identify the specific signals to be monitored.
-Saving the project generates an instrumentation design constraints (idc) file and adds constraint files to the design RTL for the instrumented signals and break points.
-The design is synthesized and then run through the rest of the typical process.
+After the HDL is successfully created, the Identify instrumentor is used to create a debuggable HDL design.
+This design is then run through the rest of the typical process.
 After the device is programmed with the debuggable design, the Identify debugger is used to debug the design while it is running in the target system.